 Decision-analytic models offer a structured approach to integrating clinical and economic evidence in a systematic manner and is increasingly used to inform pricing and policy decisions [1].
 These models support a range of applications, including projecting long-term outcomes from clinical trials, linking intermediate endpoints to final health outcomes, conducting indirect treatment comparisons, and guiding early-stage decisions in health technology development [1].
 Health decision modeling encompasses a variety of methodological approaches, including decision trees, Markov models, discrete event simulations, and hybrid models [2].
 Among these, state-transition cohort models, particularly Markov models, are widely used in health economics and decision science [3, 4].
 Markov models conceptualize disease progression as a series of transitions between discrete health states, each governed by predefined transition probabilities [3].
 These models enable long-term projections of disease burden and support cost-effectiveness analyses under different policies or intervention scenarios [4].

 Despite their widespread use, deterministic cohort models have important limitations.
-These models assume population homogeneity by applying the same transition probabilities to all individuals, thereby overlooking patient-level differences [5].
+These models assume population homogeneity by applying the same transition probabilities to all individuals, thereby overlooking patient-level variability [5].
 More critically, they rely on the Markov assumption, which stipulates that future transitions depend only on the individual's current health state, not on their prior history [6, 7].
-This assumption restricts the model’s ability to capture path-dependent trajectories, declining treatment effects, and interactions between comorbidities, all of which are crucial for accurately modeling real-world disease progression, treatment effectiveness, and associated costs.
-Adding health states helps address this issue but increases the complexity and computational demands of the Markov model and can quickly result in “state explosion”.
+This assumption restricts the model’s ability to capture path-dependent trajectories, waning treatment effects, and interactions between comorbidities, all of which are crucial for accurately modeling real-world disease progression, treatment effectiveness, and associated costs.
+Work-arounds like the use of tunnel states, combined health states (e.g. T2D + CVD), and time-dependent transitions are commonly used to try and address this issue but increases the complexity and computational demands of the Markov model and can quickly result in “state explosion”.

 To overcome these limitations, individual-based state-transition models, also known as microsimulation models, have been developed [6].
 These simulate individual patient pathways over time, allowing for heterogeneity in baseline characteristics, history-dependent transitions, and stochastic variation in outcomes [8].
 By operating at the individual level, microsimulation models offer a more granular and realistic representation of disease dynamics.
 They are particularly well-suited for modeling chronic diseases, oncology, and personalized medicine contexts, where prior health states can meaningfully influence future outcomes [8].

 The advantages of microsimulation come at a computational cost.
-Since these models simulate large numbers of individual trajectories over long time horizons, they impose heavy demands on memory and processing time.
-Efficient implementation strategies are therefore critical.
+Since these models simulate large numbers of individual trajectories over long time horizons, they impose heavy demands on memory and computation time.
+Efficient coding practices are thus vital to achieving runtimes and memory demands that allow these models to be used effectively by decision makers.
 Techniques such as vectorization, parallel computing, and memory-efficient data structures are commonly used to manage these challenges and improve performance.

 R has emerged as a widely adopted programming environment for health decision modeling due to its open-source nature, rich ecosystem of statistical libraries, and powerful simulation capabilities [4, 9].
-It facilitates transparent and reproducible modeling workflows and supports integration of statistical analysis with simulation.
-Additionally, vectorization in R can enhance performance by reducing reliance on slow iterative loops and enabling faster execution of large-scale simulations.
+It facilitates transparent and reproducible modeling workflows & reporting [ref], supports integration of statistical analysis with simulation, and allows for the integration of models into web-based user-interfaces [ref] .
+Additionally, vectorization in R can enhance performance by reducing reliance on slow iterative loops and enabling faster execution of large-scale simulations [ref].

-However, despite its increasing use, educational resources on implementing microsimulation models in R remain limited.
+However, despite its increasing use, educational resources on implementing microsimulation models in R for health economic evaluation remain limited [ref].
 The aim of this tutorial is to develop an efficient and scalable R-based microsimulation model for type 2 diabetes, using techniques such as vectorization, modular programming, parallelization, and RCPP integration to improve computational performance.
 It also aims to evaluate runtime improvements and demonstrate additional features like probabilistic analysis and output visualization.

 Methods